ctf0/anonymous-form-component/README.md

 [Notification Component](https://github.com/ctf0/Notification-Component)

 # Intro
-- when using with something like laravel, components shouldnt be an add-on complexity layer, instead it should be kept as dump as possible.
+- when using with something like laravel, components shouldn't be an add-on complexity layer, instead it should be kept as dump as possible.

 - its easier to maintain the app because you can add any extra inputs you want & add the validation logic to the backend without ever touching the components files.